About the Challenge

 - Allocable costs are costs which are incurred specifically for the attainment of the objective of the grant.

-- Reasonable costs.
-Defined as a cost which is generally recognized as ordinary and necessary and would be incurred by a prudent person in the conduct of normal business.
+- Reasonable costs are defined as costs which are generally recognized as ordinary and necessary and would be incurred by a prudent person in the conduct of normal business.

 How will you report to USAID about the funds used?
 How often?

 The RISE Challenge anticipates awarding Fixed Award Amount (FAA) grants.
-Successful applicants will be required to submit technical and cost reports in accordance with the terms negotiated and mutually agreed upon, in their respective FAA grant agreement.
+Successful applicants will be required to submit quarterly technical and cost reports in accordance with the terms negotiated and mutually agreed upon in their respective FAA grant agreement.

 What will be the banking requirements to receive the money?